 R2(config)#ip route 11.11.11.0 255.255.255.0 null0 track 1

 Above is where the magic happens.
-I created a static route for 11.11.11.0 /24 and I’ll point it to the null0 interface to get it in the routing table.
-The track 1 keyword enables object tracking.
-Whenever object 1 fails we will remove this static route from the routing table.
-Let’s link object 1 to IP SLA 1:
+I created a static route for 11.11.11.0 /24, and I’ll point it to the null0 interface to get it in the routing table.
+The track 1

 R2(config)#track 1 ip sla 1

 This will link object 1 to IP SLA 1.
-Whenever our ping to R3 fails, the static route that we just created will be removed from the routing table.
+Whenever our ping to R3 fails, the static route we just created will be removed from the routing table.
 Let’s verify our work here:

 Hi Rene,